HomeBankCode/lena-its-tools/README.md

 getPraatAcoustics.m: A MATLAB program that calls Praat to get pitch, intensity, and duration for a given WAV file.

-its_anonymization: A directory containing programs, and documentation, to remove identifying information from a LENA ITS file.
+its_anonymization: A directory containing programs, and documentation, to remove identifying information from  one or multiple LENA ITS files.
 Developed by Melanie Soderstrom's babylanguagelab, https://github.com/babylanguagelab.